India’s benchmarks inch higher as tech, metal stocks gain

-India’s benchmark indexes ended higher on Wednesday, helped by a rise in information technology stocks on easing U.S. recession fears and in metals companies as the U.S. dollar weakened.
+MUMBAI: India’s benchmark indexes ended higher on Wednesday, helped by a rise in information technology stocks on easing US recession fears and in metals companies as the US dollar weakened.

 The Nifty 50 rose 0.36% to 24,666.90 and the BSE Sensex gained 0.22% to 81,330.56.
 They had risen about 0.7% earlier, before trimming gains.